demmybite/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory Display the contents list of your current directory
+script that prints the absolute path name of the current working directory <br/>
+script that display the contents list of your current directory <br/>